Ankiewicz/ankiewicz/README.md

       2) Setup form to ship form data to the server using an ajax call so that I can utilize smooth form interactions upon send

-##Background hero images clickable
-    I have built a way to make this happen.
-An example will be available shortly.